zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/clusterware/test_gi.md

     The private interconnect addresses for this cluster are **192.168.16.18** and **192.168.16.19** or racnode1-priv and racnode2-priv, respectively.

-11. Take down the interconnect (we are doing this on node1, but the other node could be used)
+11. Take down the interconnect on *node 1* (we are doing this on node1, but the other node could be used)
     ````
     <copy>
     sudo ifconfig ens4 down